sparkflows/sparkflows-docs/docs/web-app/creating-anlaytics-app.rst

       :width: 60%

-- In other column We will add one textfield to add "DESTINATION PATH" where the browse file should get uploaded whose property name will be 'destinationPath'.
+- In other column We will add one textfield to add "DESTINATION PATH" where the browse file should get uploaded whose property name will be `destinationPath`.

    .. figure:: ../_assets/web-app/add-stage-uplaod-textfield.PNG
       :alt: web-app
       :width: 60%

-- And add upload button and perform actions depending upon event, where we will add event name as 'upload'.
+- And add upload button and perform actions depending upon event, where we will add event name as `upload`.

    .. figure:: ../_assets/web-app/add-stage-uplaod-button1.PNG
       :alt: web-app